humbug/php-scoper/docs/configuration.md

 The prefix to be used to isolate the code.
 If `null` or `''` (empty string) is given, then a random prefix will be automatically generated.

+### PHP Version

+The PHP version provided is used to configure the underlying [PHP-Parser] Parser and Printer.
+This will not affect the PHP internal symbols used by PHP-Scoper but may affect what code can be parsed and how the code will be printed.

+If `null` or `''` (empty string) is given, then the host version will be used, i.e. executing it with PHP 8.4 will result in PHP 8.4 being used as the PHP version.

 ### Output directory